 Typical entry requirements

-We look for a broad range of GCSE (or equivalent) subjects, including Mathematics at a minimum of Grade C.
+We look for a broad range of GCSE subjects, including English and Mathematics at a minimum of Grade C.

 Other qualifications, including those from other countries